 The story is very similar with metals.
 It takes an incredible amount of energy to extract metal ore from the Earth.
 Mining also scars the land and can ruin water and ecosystems, not to mention the dangers.

 The good news is that when it comes to metals, we are already on the right track.
-Today, about 75 percent of all aluminum produced in history, nearly a billion tons, is still in use.
-Not only is it infinitely recyclable, it takes up to 95 percent less energy to recycle than to produce new aluminum.
+Today, about 75 percent of all aluminium produced in history, nearly a billion tons, is still in use.
+Not only is it infinitely recyclable, it takes up to 95 percent less energy to recycle than to produce new aluminium.

-The steel industry has also been actively recycling for more than 150 years.
+The steel industry, for example, has also been actively recycling for more than 150 years.
 Not out of any sense of environmental stewardship, but because it makes economic sense.
 It simply costs less money to recycle steel than to mine ore and process it into new steel.

 Metals can be recycled indefinitely because they lose fewer of their inherent physical properties during the recycling process.
-Making something from reprocessed scrap drastically reduces energy and material requirements required when compared with refinement from raw ore.
+Making a product from reprocessed scrap drastically reduces the energy and material requirements when compared with refinement from raw ore.

 The unholy trinity of landfills, leaching, and methane